 I can tell you the statistics for our law firm are very different.
 I can’t imagine taking $22,000 in a concussion case.
 But these may well be the most misleading statistics I have ever posted on this blog.
-Because these are median, not average verdict statistics.
+First, these are median, not average verdict statistics.
 Almost one-fourth of skull fracture cases result in a verdict over $1 million (which includes skull fractures that cause no actual injury – we have seen those).
 Yet the median is only $100,000.
 I don’t know what the average head injury verdict is – I can’t find any statistics – but I’ll bet you the average verdict in a case with a permanent head injury is over $1.5 million.

 I talk here about the factors that matter most in personal injury cases.
 In head injury cases in Maryland, the big variables will be:

 - Liability: If there is no real liability dispute, this will greatly increase the trial and settlement value of your claim.

 - Venue: If your case is in Baltimore City or Prince George’s County, it will have high value than anywhere else in Maryland.
 Not to say that you cannot get an excellent result, for example, on the Eastern Shore where juries are tougher.
 But it does make the hill a bit steeper.

 - Is the Injury Permanent?: This is a big variable.
 Juries take very seriously what will happen over the rest of the victim’s life.
 Past pain and suffering is important, but it does not parallel pain that will last forever in the eyes of the jury.

 - Quality Plaintiffs: This matter so much more than even I realize sometimes.
 A jury has to believe the plaintiff is “worthy” and jurors take a lot of different paths in determining whether the victim is deserving.
 The biggest single ingredient in this intangible “worthy”: likability.

 - Hatable Defendant: You don’t need a hateable defendant to get an excellent result.
 But it really makes it so much easier.